sathaluri/aws-lambda/sam-api-get/README.md

 * Postgres database running inside docker.

-* The Postgres Database should have the table `shoppingcart.products`(You can find the schema in the scripts folder).
+* The Postgres Database should have the table `loans.Customer`(You can find the schema in the scripts folder).

 * Change the postgres `conn` variables in `api.get.py`